 Guidelines for the Pacific Health Scholarships.

-For all other inquiries please email [email protected].
+For inquiries please email [email protected].

 To be eligible to apply for the Pacific Health Scholarships 2022 (the Scholarships), you must: